-Mumbai: Unhappy with the quality and acting skills of doctors in movies and television soaps, Medical Council of India (MCI) is on the lookout of people to train budding actors as doctors for maintaining the dignity and good quality of care they provide.
+Mumbai: Unhappy with the quality and acting skills of doctors in movies and television soaps, Medical Council of India (MCI) is on the lookout of people to train budding actors as doctors so that the on screen logic defying medical miracles appear real and believable.

-MCI has apparently approached film director Subhash Ghai (who was in the news for encroaching 20 acres of government land, apart from his back to back flops in the last few years) to vacate the Whistling Woods Film School as quickly as possible so it can start a Dada Kondke Medical acting college soon.
-Curriculum will include lectures on dressing sense with dirty aprons, make up with bald head and thick spectacles, demanding 30 % doctor’s cut, dirty handwriting, diagnostic tests and others.
+The soon to be dissolved medical body has approached film director Rajkumar Hirani (who discovered the technology of neonatal resuscitation by saying ‘All izz well’) to start a Medical acting college soon.
+Curriculum will include lectures on dressing sense with dirty aprons, make up with bald head and thick spectacles, demanding 30 % doctor’s cut, dirty handwriting, getting beaten by relatives, etc.

 The next time you hear a doctor actor say, “Main aapke pati ko nai bacha paya” or the famous standard dialogue, “Inhe ab dava ki nai, dua ki zarurat hai”, it is bound to bring tears to you eyes.